dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/dbcontextpool.md

 ---
 # Connection pooling

-<xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool%2A>  enables `DbContext` pooling.
+`AddDbContextPool` enables `DbContext` pooling.
 Context pooling can increase throughput in high-scale scenarios such as web servers by re-using `DbContext` instances, rather than creating new instances for each request.

 The typical pattern in an ASP.NET Core app using EF Core involves registering a custom <xref:Microsoft.EntityFrameworkCore.DbContext> type into the [dependency injection](/aspnet/core/fundamentals/dependency-injection) container and obtaining instances of that type through constructor parameters in controllers or Razor Pages.
 Using constructor injection, a new instance of the `DbContext` is created for each request.